Each year, the Trencherman’s Awards offer a moment to reflect on the restaurants, pubs and people that have looked after us best

 The Trencherman’s Awards are widely regarded as the South West’s most prestigious hospitality event of the year, celebrating independent restaurants, pubs, hotels and individuals across the region.

-The 2026 Awards ceremony and dinner will take place on April 27, 2026, at the Carbis Bay Estate, bringing together those recognised by the public for the way they care for their guests.
-The evening will include a Champagne reception, a multi-course dinner created by leading chefs, paired wines and drinks, and will conclude with coffee and petits fours.
+The 2026 Awards ceremony and dinner will take place on April 27, 2026, at The Beach Club Restaurant at Carbis Bay Estate, bringing together those recognised by the public for the way they care for their guests.
+The evening will include a Champagne reception, a multi-course dinner created by Andrew Houghton of Walter’s on The Beach at Carbis Bay Estate, plus 2025 award winners Ayesha Kalaji of Queen of Cups, Luke Bryant of The Clockspire Restaurant and Bar, and Rick Toogood and Eddie Thomson of Barnaby’s, paired wines and drinks, and will conclude with coffee and petits fours.

 Best Chef (sponsored by Hallgarten & Novum Wines)